-The only ingredients you’ll need here are the rowan berries, apples, juice of a lemon, 3 sprigs of rosemary, sugar and water.
+The only ingredients you’ll need for this Scottish rowan jelly recipe are the rowan berries, apples, juice of a lemon, 3 sprigs of rosemary, sugar and water.

 Another great use for this Rowan and Rosemary Jelly is to stir it into your gravy when you’re making a roast, chicken, beef, lamb, pork or whatever.